o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/spawn-a-prefab.md

 ## Conclusion and next steps

 Congratulations!
 You've learned to spawn and despawn a prefab instance.
 These are critical concepts to working in O3DE.
-Here some ideas for building on what you've learned in this tutorial:
+Here are some ideas for building on what you've learned in this tutorial:

+* Can you randomize the delay before despawning the prefab instance?
 * See if you can work out how to spawn the prefab instance at a location of your choosing.
 Hint: Play with the transform properties on the **Spawn** Script Canvas node.
 * Can you spawn multiple prefab instances at different locations from a single Spawner entity?
-* Can you randomize the delay before despawning the prefab instance?